active-hash/active_hash/README.md

   belongs_to :country
 end
 ```
-However, as of ActiveRecord 3.1 support for ActiveRecord's `belong_to` is broken.
+However, as of ActiveRecord 3.1 support for ActiveRecord's `belongs_to` is broken.
 Instead, you must extend ActiveHash::Associations::ActiveRecordExtensions method:
 ```ruby
 class Country < ActiveHash::Base
 end